 The Jonah Center Board of Directors

 John Hall, Executive Director, was the primary initiator of the Jonah Center in 2004.
 He received his bachelor’s degree in biology from Carleton College and his Master of Divinity degree from Yale.
-Over the years, he has been actively involved in regional energy and environmental efforts.
+Over the years, he has been actively involved in a wide variety of local and regional energy and environmental efforts.
 He served as as the City of Middletown’s Energy Coordinator from 2011-2015.

 Krishna Winston, President, served on the municipal task force that created Middletown’s mandatory recycling program, and has chaired the Resource Recycling Advisory Council (now the Middletown Recycling Commission) since its inception.
 She advocated for the creation of the Swap Shack at the Recycling Center.
 With a B.A. from Smith College and a Ph.D. from Yale, she teaches German studies at Wesleyan, where she serves on the Sustainability Advisory Group for Environmental Stewardship and is affiliated with the College of the Environment.
 A professional translator, she has published over thirty books.
 A former long-time trustee of the Independent Day School in Middlefield, she has also served on the North End Action Team’s Housing Committee.

-Susan Hall, Grant Writer and Secretary, worked for 25 years in museums in Minnesota and Missouri as an editor, curator, associate director, and director prior to moving to Middletown in 1998.
+Susan Hall, Secretary, worked for 25 years in museums in Minnesota and Missouri as an editor, curator, associate director, and director prior to moving to Middletown in 1998.
 She retired as the Development Director for Oddfellows Playhouse Youth Theater in 2011.
 Susan received her bachelor’s degree in art history from Carleton College and her master’s in art history from the University of Minnesota.
 She was one of the founding members of the Jonah Center in 2004.